 It has not been possible to establish the exact nature of Francesconi’s political activities in the decade following his return to Venice.
 It is known that he was arrested in June 1859 following street riots.
 He was released from prison in the wake of the permanent treaty signed after the Armistice of Villafranca; however, a decree saw him banned from returning to Venice until the end of the Third Italian War of Independence in 1866, which led to the annexation of Veneto to Italy.

 He continued to serve as secretary to the Veneto Office throughout his confinement, first from Turin and then from Milan, such was the trust placed in his exceptional technical and organisational skills by the Trieste Management.
-Indeed, during his first stay in Turin in 1860, he sent a wide-ranging and detailed report entitled “Current management structure of the Assicurazioni Generali Company in Italy and plan for a new system”, focussing on entrusting the Veneto Office with direct administration of all affairs at national level.
+Indeed, during his first stay in Turin in 1860, he sent a wide-ranging and detailed project entitled “Current management structure of the Assicurazioni Generali Company in Italy and plan for a new system”, focussing on entrusting the Veneto Office with direct administration of all affairs at national level.
 This document contained over 200 handwritten pages which were submitted to the board in January 1861 (shortly before the declaration of the new Kingdom of Italy), and these can still be found in Generali’s archive today.

 “An agricultural engineer with an attachment to fire insurance, and a particular fascination with crop-hail insurance”, as one of his disciples, Marco Besso, described him, Francesconi is one of a group of Generali employees whose own story is inseparable from that of the company.

 For more information see: A. MILLO, Daniele Francesconi in Generali in History: Tales from the Archive.
 Nineteenth century, Venice, Marsilio, 2016, p.
 178-183.